Chapter 2.2 Core Construction Mechanics

 • Is colliding with an existing non-movable object, must choose a different location, or move/remove collision

-• After placement - Player has placed the planned construction
+• After placement - Player has placed the planned construction, these notifications are available at the planned construction zone, as well as at the workstation

 • Gray